 Credible wildlife vets (on request)

-Practical clinical EMS and AHEMS sign-offs
+Practical clinical EMS and AHEMS sign-offs (when possible)

 24 hour support crew

 If you’ve been searching online for wildlife opportunities to gain some in-person, practical experience, you may be restricted by the cost or quality of the options out there.
 For this reason, we’ve designed an exclusive package just for those passionate about endangered species that is both affordable and of high quality.
 It’s built around our principles of collaboration, credibility, and accessibility by connecting communities and exceptional projects and experts.

 Pre-arranged arrival into Durban Airport (or Richard’s Bay Airport when possible) where you will be collected by our team (please arrive by 13:00 pm on your arrival day in order to meet our transfer time).